 - The message is picked up by a transport.

 - Both message transformation and routing can be considered as a single unit.
 As the diagram specifies, there is no clear separation between message transformation components and routing components.
-In the Integration runtime of WSO2 EI, this is known as the mediation framework.
+In the ESB profile of WSO2 EI, this is known as the mediation framework.
 Some transformations take place before the routing decision has been made while others take place after the routing decision.
 This is part of the Synapse implementation.

 - The message is injected to the separate pipes depending on the destinations.
 Here again, quality of service aspects of the messages are determined.

 - The transport layer takes care of the transport protocol transformations that are required before sending the message to the receiver application.

 - The message is sent to the receiver application.